Vishapakar: Location

-Found in Armenia's Gegham mountains, Lake Sevan's north-east coast, Mount Aragats's slopes, Garni, the valley of Çoruh River, as well as other places, where they used to worship Vishap stones in ancient times.
-They are obvious with "Vishap" names.
-They were carved from massive stones (the biggest being 5.06m high), in a fish form, with a snake, bull, ram, stork, etc., as well as bird sculptures, usually placed in fountains, canals, reservoirs, and artificial lakes nearby.
+Found in Armenia's Gegham mountains, Lake Sevan's north-east coast, Mount Aragats's slopes, Garni, the valley of Çoruh River, as well as other places, where they used to worship vishapakar in ancient times.
+They often have diagnostic names.
+They were carved from massive stones (the biggest being 5.06 m high), in a fish form, with a snake, bull, ram, stork, etc., as well as bird sculptures, usually placed in fountains, canals, reservoirs, and artificial lakes nearby.
 It can be assumed that these slabs were supporting agriculture and irrigation, by worshipping personal water deities.

 Discovery and research

-Vishaps were introduced by the Armenian writer Atrpet in 1880.
-His work was published in 1926.
-In 1909, when Nicholas Marr and Yakov Smirnov's visited Armenia's Temple of Garni for a paleontological excavation, the local residents heard stories about the Vishaps that lived in the tall mountains.
-Scientists organized the expedition, climbed the Gegham mountains, to confirm the existence Vishaps and whether they have any scientific significance or not.
-The findings in the Gegham mountains were published in 1931.
+The scholarly interest to vishaps emerged in the early twentieth century.
+In 1909 Nicholas Marr and Yakov Smirnov visited Armenia's Temple of Garni for a paleontological excavation and described the items found in the Gegham mountains.
+Ashkharbek Kalantar was the first to approach the vishaps within an archaeological context, linking them to other megalithic phenomena and proposeding the influential hypothesis that vishaps denote the critical points in prehistoric irrigation systems.

-The scientists in the mountains discovered megalithic stone sculptures, which the Armenians called "Vishap", and were mostly in the form of a fish.
-The biggest Vishap measured 4.75m high, and 55cm wide.
-In 1909, all the Vishaps were destroyed, and a part of them were buried in the soil.
+The scientists in the mountains discovered megalithic stone sculptures, which the Armenians called "Vishap" and were mostly in the form of a fish.
+The biggest vishap measured 4.75 m high, and 55 cm wide.
+In 1909, all the vishaps were damaged, and a part of them were buried in the soil.

-Soon, other expeditions that were organized on the Gegham mountains found more Vishaps.
+Soon, other expeditions that were organized on the Gegham mountains found more vishaps.
 In 1910, Nicholas Marr and Yakov Smirnov had already found 27 similar megalithic sculptures.
-There were similar Vishaps discovered in Armenia's Lake Sevan, southern Georgia, and modern day eastern Turkey (historical Western Armenia).
+There were similar vishaps discovered in Armenia's Lake Sevan, southern Georgia, and modern day eastern Turkey (historical Western Armenia).